exasol/sqlalchemy-exasol/README.rst

 Turbodbc support
 ````````````````

-- Currently only python 2.7 is supported by turbodbc and therefore for sqlalchemy-exasol, too.
+- Turbodbc and sqlalchemy_exasol as well do now support python 2.7, 3.4 and 3.6.
 - Multi row update is not supported, see `test/test_update.py <test/test_update.py>`_ for an example.